-You are required to enter your EIN.
+You are generally required to enter your EIN.
 However, if you are filing Form 1042-S as a QI, withholding foreign partnership, or withholding foreign trust, enter your QI-EIN.
+WP-EIN. or WT-EIN.
 Enter the number and check the applicable box.

-If you do not have an EIN, you should apply for one on Form SS-4, Application for Employer Identification Number.
-You can get Form SS-4 by calling 1-800-TAX-FORM (1-800-829-3676) or from the IRS Web Site at www.irs.gov.
+If you do not have an EIN, you can apply for one online at www.irs.gov/ smallbiz or by telephone at 1-800-829-4933.
+Also, you can file Form SS-4, Application for Employer Identification Number, by fax or mail.
 File corrected Forms 1042-S when you receive your EIN.